jaeyk/comp_thinking_social_science/02_intro.utf8.md

 What is this black magic?
 Can you do the same thing using graphical interface?
 Which method is more efficient?
 I hope that this quick demonstration will give you enough sense of why learning command line could be incredibly useful.
 In my experience, mastering command line helps automating your research process almost from end to end.
 For instance, you don't need to write files from a website using your web browser.
 You can run `wget` command in the terminal.
 Better yet, you don't even need to run the command for the second time.
 You can write a shell script (`*.sh`) that automates downloading, moving, and sorting multiple files.
 You can find one example of this from the PS239T course repository. [`copy_syllabus.sh`](https://GitHub.com/PS239T/spring_2021/blob/main/copy_syllabus.sh) automatically runs an R markdown file, produces HTML and PDF outputs, and move these files to a desired location.
 When I modified something in the syllabus, I just need to run this shell script again.
 (No worries!
 I will explain what is Shell shortly.)
 Finally, if you need to interact with servers or supercomputers for your research, you are likely to use the command-line interface.

-### What Is Bash?
+### UNIX Shell

 The following materials on UNIX and Shell are adapted from [the software carpentry](https://bids.GitHub.io/2015-06-04-berkeley/shell/00-intro.html.

 #### Unix

-UNIX is an operating system which was first developed by AT & T employees at Bell Labs (1969-1971).
+UNIX is an **operating system + a set of tools (utilities)**.
+It was developed by AT & T employees at Bell Labs (1969-1971).
 From Mac OS X to Linux, many of current operation systems are some versions of UNIX.
-For this reason, if you're using Max OS, then you don't need to do anything else.
+For this reason, if you're using Max OS, then you don't need to do anything else to experience UNIX.
 You're already all set.
-If you're using Windows.
-You need to install either GitBash (works if you only use Bash for Git and GitHub) or Windows Subsystem (strongly recommended if your use case goes beyond these limited usages).
+If you're using Windows, you need to install either GitBash (a good option if you only use Bash for Git and GitHub) or Windows Subsystem (highly recommended if your use case goes beyond Git and GitHub).
 For more information, see [this installation guideline](https://GitHub.com/PS239T/spring_2021/blob/main/B_Install.md) from the course repo.
+If you're an Windows user and don't use Windows 10, I recommend installing [VirtualBox](https://www.virtualbox.org/).

-UNIX is old, but it is still mainstream.
+UNIX is old, but it is still mainstream and it will be.
 Moreover, [the UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) ("Do One Thing And Do It Well")---minimalist, modular software development---is highly and widely influential.

 ![Ken Thompson and Dennis Ritchie, key proponents of the Unix philosophy](https://upload.wikimedia.org/wikipedia/commons/1/1b/Ken_Thompson_and_Dennis_Ritchie--1973.jpg)